storyblok/php-management-api-client/README.md

 ### Getting the StoryApi instance

-To handle the Stories, getting stories, getting a single story, creating a story, updating a story, deleting a story, you can start getting the instance of StoryApi that allows you to access the methods for handling stories.
+To handle Stories, get stories, get a single story, create a story, update a story, or delete a story, you can start getting the instance of StoryApi that allows you to access the methods for handling stories.

 ```php
 use Storyblok\Mapi\MapiClient;